United SC

-The United Sports Club (ইউনাইটেড স্পোর্টস ক্লাব) is a professional football club based in Kolkata, West Bengal, India.
+United Sports Club (ইউনাইটেড স্পোর্টস ক্লাব) is a professional football club based in Kolkata, West Bengal, India.
 United SC was founded in 1927.
 The club competes in the I-League 2, as well as the Calcutta Football League, the oldest football league in Asia.

 United SC soon emerged as one of the most successful teams from the state in 2010s, after Mohun Bagan and East Bengal.
 The club previously participated in I-League, which was then top flight of Indian football league system.
 The club mostly uses Kalyani Stadium as home ground.

 History

 1927–2009

 United SC was originally established in 1927 as Eveready Association Club.
 Since then, they participated in fewer editions of the Calcutta Football League.
 The club has a tradition of bringing up local and unknown talents from various parts of Bengal.
 In 2003, they lifted their first trophy All Airlines Gold Cup, defeating Mohun Bagan 2–1.
 In 2004, they emerged victorious in the Sikkim Governor's Gold Cup, defeating ANFA XI in final by 4–2 in penalty-shootout, after the game ended 1–1.
 During the 2005–06 season, they participated in Kalinga Cup in Odisha and reached the final, defeating Bangladeshi side Badda Jagoroni Sangsad by 4–2.
 They clinched the title defeating Cuttack SSH 2–0.
 Eveready Association also reached the final of the 111th edition of IFA Shield but lost 1–5 to Bayern Munich II at the end.

 Chirag United players (in purple) in action with East Bengal FC during the 2008–09 I-League.

 In 2006, the club was renamed as United Sports Club to attract a title sponsor and the football division owned by United Sport Football Team Private Ltd. Later, veteran manager Amal Dutta was roped in as head coach in place of Belgian Philippe De Ridder.
 With the inflow of sponsorship, the club clinched promotion to the first division of the I-League in 2007.
 Previously the club has competed in the National Football League (India) before joining the newly formed I-League.
 Later in 2009, they roped in Subrata Bhattacharya as head coach.